test-lingen/test-repo-pub/.github/ISSUE_TEMPLATE/epic.md

 ---
-name: Epic - ZenHub
+name: Epic
-about: Use this template to streamline information you track about large projects and user stories.
+about: Extends over more than one version and can be broken down into smaller user stories.
 title: "[EPIC] <title>"
 labels: ''
 assignees: ''